SpudMonkey7k/neopets-AIO-Fix/README.md

 9. Once logged in, head to https://neopets.com/games/classic.phtml to go to the game library.
 > Note that the pages of the website that use the new layout will not work properly, but any page that still uses the old layout will work.

+**NeoPass**
+IE does not natively work with neopass login!
+You will need to use the following workaround to login via NeoPass.
+If your default browser, like chrome:
+1. Open developer console (ctrl + shift + i).
+2. Write `document.cookie.split(';').find(c => c.includes('neologin')).trim()` in console, hit enter and you will see something like neologin=youruserxxxxx (don't show anyone this value!!!).
+3. Then in IE visit neopets.com
+4. Open developer console (f12) and write `document.cookie = "yyy"` where yyy is what you got from chrome (neologin=youruserxxxxx).
+5. Then refresh and you should be logged in.

 **Flash error**
 ![Flash error](https://github.com/SpudMonkey7k/neopets-IE/blob/main/assets/flash-error.png)